This is our frequently asked questions page where we try our best to answer all the questions that get asked frequently.

 Is There a Natural Treatment Option for Vitiligo?

-The simple answer is yes.
-There have been a number of research papers published that indicate that in scientific trials, patients have been cured naturally by using a combination of vitamins and herbal extracts.
+The simple answer is yes; a Vitiligo natural treatment does exist.
+There have evenbeen a number of research papers published that indicate that in scientific trials, patients have been cured naturally by using a combination of vitamins and herbal extracts.
 A lot of the research carried out in Sweden reports that dietary changes can also have a very noticeable effect.